 \subsubsection{Proof of Proposition \ref{proposition:no-two-proposers-N-odd}}

 Suppose by contradiction that there exists an equilibrium with exactly two proposers $p_1$ and $p_2$, and assume w.l.o.g. that $p_1 < p_2$.

 If $x_{p_1}=x_{p_2}$, the result of the voting is $x_{p_1}$.
-Hence $p_1$ will prefer to vote instead of making a proposal by the tie-breaking rule, as voting will lead to the same utility as the outcome remains $x_{p_1}$.
+Hence, $p_1$ will prefer to vote instead of making a proposal by the tie-breaking rule, as voting will lead to the same utility since the outcome remains $x_{p_1}$.
 This is a contradiction.
 Thus, we can assume that $x_{p_1}\neq x_{p_2}$.

-Moreover, if the peak of the median voter is proposed, i.e. $x_{p_1}=\theta_{mv}$ or $x_{p_2}=\theta_{mv}$, the other proposer can not make any proposal that beats the median voter proposal.
+Moreover, if the peak of the median voter is proposed, i.e. $x_{p_1}=\theta_{mv}$ or $x_{p_2}=\theta_{mv}$, the other proposer cannot make any proposal that beats the median voter's proposal.
 Hence, choosing not to propose and to vote instead yields the same welfare.
-By the tie-breaking rule, voting is preferred, and therefore, there is no equilbria where the median $\theta_{mv}$ is proposed.
+By the tie-breaking rule, voting is preferred, and therefore, there is no equilibrium where the median $\theta_{mv}$ is proposed.
 We distinguish three cases: